Bachelor of Journalism (Honours) Program

 BJ students who want to pursue more intensive studies can opt to do a Combined Honours degree.

-You will take all the mandatory courses for the BJ as well as the mandatory courses in the other discipline.
+You will take all the mandatory courses for the Journalism degree PLUS the mandatory courses in the other discipline.

 Here are some of the programs you can pair with Journalism for your Combined Honours degree: